lyserio/express-billing-block/README.md

 # express-billing-page

-*Still in alpha testing*
+*Still in testing*

-A simple Express (4.0+) middleware for rendering billing pages to your users, directly connected to Stripe.
+An Express (4.0+) middleware for rendering billing pages to your users, directly connected to Stripe.

-Designed for use with Bootstrap 4.0 and jQuery.
+Designed for MongoDB, Bootstrap 4.0 and jQuery.

 The goal is to be a drop-in helper for handling and managing Stripe subscriptions.
+Useful for showing your users status of their subscriptions, their invoices, manager their cards, etc..

 ## Features